eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 - Ensure **user enabled** is **On**.
 - Click **Save**.

-5. Assign an initial password to the user account by clicking **Credentials** and then add the initial password.
+5. Assign an initial password to the user account by clicking **Credentials**.
+Then, add the initial password.

-6. The field **Temporary = On** requires users to change their passwords during first connection.
+6. The field **Temporary = On** requires you to change your password during first connection.
 Set **Temporary = Off** to make this password valid for continuous use and to prevent the need to change it on first connection.

 7. Click **Set Password** to save the changes.
 Log out of the Keycloak admin page.